microcks/microcks.io/content/documentation/using/advanced/dispatching.md

 ### Inferred dispatchers

-A reminder on default, inferred dispatchers: you may find `URI_PARTS`, `URI_PARAMS`, `URI_ELEMENTS`, `QUERY_MATCH` or `SCRIPT`.
+A reminder on default, inferred dispatchers: you may find `URI_PARTS`, `URI_PARAMS`, `URI_ELEMENTS`, `QUERY_MATCH`, `QUERY_ARGS` or `SCRIPT`.
 The first three are usually found when using Postman or OpenAPI as a contract artifact ; they are deduced from the paths and contract elements.
-The last two are usually found when using SoapUI as a contraxct artifact.
+The last two are usually found when using SoapUI as a contract artifact.

 ### JSON BODY dispatcher

 The `JSON_BODY` dispatching strategy allows specifying a dispatching rule that will analyse the request payload in order to find a matching response.
-In order to specify such an expression you can use the help vertical right secion of the page that will provide examples and copy/paste shortcuts.
+In order to specify such an expression you can use the help vertical right section of the page that will provide examples and copy/paste shortcuts.

 The dispatching rules of `JSON_BODY` dispatcher are always expressed using a JSON payload with 3 properties:

 * `exp` is the expression to evaluate against the request body.
 It is indeed a [JSON Pointer](https://tools.ietf.org/html/rfc6901) expression.
-We already use this expressiong language in [Templating features](../templates/#json-body-pointer-expression).
+We already use this expression language in [Templating features](../templates/#json-body-pointer-expression).
 From the evaluation of this expression, we'll get a value.
 Here `/country` denotes the `country` field of incoming request.
 * `op` is the operator to apply.
 Different operators are available like `equals`, `range`, `regexp`, `size` and `presence`,
 * `cases` are a number of cases where keys are values to compare to extracted value from incoming request.